sekika/unsatfit/docs/pest-conversion.md

 ### Python script for parameter conversion

 Next, you need a Python script to convert between PEST's output and unsatfit.
-This script will read `model-conv.inp`, calculate the actual value of $r$, generate a standard `model.inp` file, and then instruct unsatfit to create `Mater.in`.
+This script will read `model-conv.inp`, calculate the actual value of $$r$$, generate a standard `model.inp` file, and then instruct unsatfit to create `Mater.in`.

 Save the following script as `mat.py` (replacing the standard one used in the basic workflow):